clojurebridge-minneapolis/track1-chatter/Pages/Page 4_ Change code.md

 #### Deleting the fix-readme branch

-Now that we've pulled the changes from the fix-readme branch into master, we no longer need the `fix-readme` branch, so let's delete it.
+Now that we've pulled the changes from the `fix-readme` branch into `master`, we no longer need the `fix-readme` branch, so let's delete it.

     $: git branch -d fix-readme

 #### Pushing to GitHub

 The final step will be to push our changes to GitHub.
+This allows other people to view our code changes.
+Enter the following (you will use your own username and password when prompted):

     $: git push origin master
     Username for 'https://github.com': crkoehnen